panyawut-sr/apple_assignment/README.md

    - Tokenization using the tokenizer from PyThaiNLP (an efficient tool for Thai language)
    - Fix mispelled words based on my own dictionary
-   - Normalize integer text to thai text
+   - Normalize integer text to Thai text
    - Use tf-idf as the feature
    - Use Multinomial Naive Bayes as the model